lm2343635/UIImageView-Extension/README.md

 - The method `setShadowWithColor:shadowXOffset:shadowYOffset:shadowRadius:`should be invoked before you invoke methods including `changeShadowColor:color`, `changeShadowXOffset:xOffset`, `changeShadowYOffset:yOffset` and `changeShadowRadius:radius`.

 # Demo App
-A demo project showing how to use it from a storyboard in contained in this repository.
+A demo project contained in this repository shows how to use it from a storyboard.

 ![Demo App](https://raw.githubusercontent.com/lm2343635/UIImageView-Extension/master/Screenshoots/DemoApp.png)

 # Change log
 * version 0.2.0
-  * Supports Interface Builder.
+  * Support Interface Builder.
-  * Supports changing shadow style.
+  * Support changing shadow style.

 * version 0.1.0
   * Set corner radius and shadow for UIImageView.